Questions and answers concerning health and welfare

 Norway is a high-cost country.
 Though USN does not charge tuition fees, it is still quite expensive to get your education in Norway because of high living expenses.

 As a student you will need a minimum of approximately NOK 7000-9000 per month in order to cover your basic expenses.

 To give you an idea of the living expenses for a student in Norway, we have put together a modest budget for one month (all numbers are approximate):

 NOK 500- 3000

 Bicycle rental (with helmet)

-In addition, all full degree students have to pay semester fee of about 800 NOK per semester.
+In addition, all full degree students have to pay semester fee.
 Exchange students are exempted from paying the semester fee as they will pay to their home institution.

 Eating out is quite expensive in Norway compared to other countries.

 Main course in a budget restaurant (Chinese or pizza restaurant): NOK 120-200